 In February 2016, I was cordially invited to become one of the founding directors and members of the newly formed Chicago Independent Film Critics Circle.
 We feel like there is room or two professional groups in the big pond of Chicago.
 The CIFCC is an exciting new film and entertainment critics association looking to add diversity to film criticism across all platforms to a larger bank of writers, all with a goal to spotlight both independent and mainstream film.

 In January 2017, I answered an open call for guest bloggers on the Feelin' Film podcast website, an excellent movie program based out in Washington.
 One of their co-founders, Aaron White, and I interact in many of the same film geek circles on Facebook.
 Comparing our crafts and voices, he liked my pitch and niche of life lessons and brought me aboard.
-Each week on Feelin' Film, I present a weekly column entitled "What Did We Learn This Week" where I editorialize between waxing poetically and hot-taking my way through the movie news and trends of the week with five unique life lessons.
+Each week on Feelin' Film, I present a weekly column entitled "What We Learned This Week" where I editorialize between waxing poetically and hot-taking my way through the movie news and trends of the week with five unique life lessons.
+I have also become a frequent podcast and minisode guest on their recordings.
 Give their site a like and a follow of social media.
-I may just be one of their podcast guests in the future!

 In late August 2016, I was recruited by a talent scout to join the Creator.co network.
 Their authors produce original content that can be selected for promotion on their main international sites of Movie Pilot, Now Loading, and Champions.
 Here's the hoping playing in the minor leagues can get a few of my pieces promoted to the big stage.
 Please head over to Creators.co to like and follow my author page!